A Step in Understanding the Hubble Tension: A Model of Stepped Dark Radiation

 Since supersymmetry cannot be exact in Nature, we expect an additional scalar mass $m_\phi^2 \, \phi^* \phi$, which may be generated from interactions with, e.g., the Standard Model.
 Even without couplings to the Standard Model, gravity will naturally generate scalar masses of order $m_\phi \sim (M_\text{SUSY})^2/M_\text{Pl}$, where $M_\text{SUSY}$ is the fundamental supersymmetry breaking scale and $M_\text{Pl}$ is the Planck mass.
 For example, in low-scale gauge mediation~\cite{Dine:1993yw,Dine:1995ag} $M_\text{SUSY}\sim100 \ \TeV$ and intriguingly the scalar mass is comparable to the temperature of the photon-baryon plasma at recombination, $m_\phi \sim 1 \ \ev$.\footnote{If $X$ is sequestered from SUSY breaking, anomaly mediation~\cite{Randall:1998uk,Giudice:1998xp} generates a scalar mass $m_\phi \sim \lambda^2/(16 \pi^2)\, M_\text{SUSY}^2/M_\text{Pl}$.} Current and future measurements of the CMB are and will be sensitive to new relativistic species during the epoch when the temperature of the baryon-photon plasma was $T_\gamma \sim (0.5 - 50) \ \eV$.
 This happy coincidence, that supersymmetric models of interacting radiation often predict a mass-threshold that occurs within a detectable epoch, makes them distinguishable from conventional models of strongly-coupled radiation.

 This then presents a physical picture as follows: some process (examples of which we will discuss below) produces an amount of interacting radiation consisting of $\psi$ and $\phi$ particles with an energy density equivalent to $\nuv$ additional neutrino species after Big Bang nucleosynthesis (BBN).
-When the temperature of this sector drops below $m_\phi$, the scalars deposit their entropy into the lighter $\psi$ species as decays and annihilations between $\phi$ and $\psi$ maintain chemical equilibrium.
-Due to conservation of comoving entropy, the energy density of the remaining fermions, as quantified by the effective number of additional neutrino species $\nir$, is greater than $\nuv$ \be \frac{\nir}{\nuv } = \left(\frac{g_*^\phi +g_*^\psi}{g_*^\psi}\right)^{1/3} =\left(\frac{15}{7}\right)^{1/3}\simeq 1.29 ~, \ee where $g_*^{\phi, \psi}$ is the effective number of relativistic degrees of freedom in $\phi$, $\psi$, respectively.
-We refer to this general picture in which the radiation density increases as a ``stepped'' model, because the effective amount of interacting radiation relative to neutrinos at the same epoch, $N(z)$, increases from $\nuv$ at large redshift $z$ to $\nir$ at low $z$ as the fluid transitions through the mass-threshold.
+When the temperature of this sector drops below $m_\phi$, the scalars deposit their entropy into the lighter $\psi$ species as decays and annihilations between $\phi$ and $\psi$ maintain chemical and kinetic equilibrium.
+For temperatures not too far below $m_\phi$, the fluid is a mixture of both massive and massless particles such that its energy density redshifts more slowly than that of the relativistic neutrinos.
+As a result, over a period of time spanning approximately a decade in redshift, the relative energy density of the fluid, as quantified by the effective number of additional neutrinos species $N(z)$, increases to a value $\nir > \nuv$.
+The size of this increase follows from conservation of comoving entropy, which gives \be \frac{\nir}{\nuv } = \left(\frac{g_*^\phi +g_*^\psi}{g_*^\psi}\right)^{1/3} =\left(\frac{15}{7}\right)^{1/3}\simeq 1.29 ~, \ee where $g_*^{\phi, \psi}$ is the effective number of relativistic degrees of freedom in $\phi$, $\psi$, respectively.\footnote{\Eq{step} quickly follows from the fact that conservation of entropy implies that below the mass-threshold, the fluid temperature (relative to the neutrino bath) increases by a factor of $(1+g_*^\phi/g_*^\psi)^{1/3}$, whereas the number of relativistic degrees of freedom decreases by $g_*^\psi/(g_*^\psi+ g_*^\phi)$.} We refer to this general picture in which the radiation density increases as a ``stepped'' model, because the effective amount of interacting radiation relative to neutrinos at the same epoch, $N(z)$, increases from $\nuv$ at large redshift $z$ to $\nir$ at low $z$ as the fluid transitions through the mass-threshold.
 This model is parametrized by two quantities: $\nir$, the amount of interacting radiation at late times, and $\zt$, the redshift at which the transition occurs (see \App{background} for the precise definition of $z_t$).
 The amount of interacting radiation at early times $\nuv$ is determined by \Eq{step}.
+Note that at temperatures well below $m_\phi$, when the thermal abundance of $\phi$ is exponentially suppressed, the remaining fermions $\psi$ continue to interact via the four-Fermi interaction mediated by virtual $\phi$'s.
+Due to the small $\phi$ mass, this interaction rate naturally remains much larger than the Hubble rate well into the era of matter domination, implying that the remaining $\psi$ particles continue to behave as a perfect fluid.